changliao1025/swat_hpc/README.md

 Most likely you will have to specify the compiler if cmake complains.
 You can try this: https://cmake.org/pipermail/cmake/2006-October/011638.html You can also add "set(CMAKE_VERBOSE_MAKEFILE ON)" into the CMakeLists.txt to obatin more compiling information.

+If you have question, please send email to climate@changliao.us